 External metrics, for open-source and third-party applications.

-The metric-type lists are rebuilt frequently and time-stamped, so you know
+The metric-type lists are regenerated frequently and time-stamped.

 the Monitoring API